ashalak/large_file_low_memory/README.md

  * the text in the file has only integers which are line separated and no other characters.

 ## Solution
-Step 1.
+* Step 1.
 Split the large file into valid for memory temp files.
-Step 2.
+* Step 2.
 Sort temp file's data.
-Step 3.
-Merge sorted temp files into a sorted outputDataFile
+* Step 3.
+Merge sorted temp files into a sorted outputDataFile.
+* Step 4.
+Delete temp files.

 ## Run